No more needles? A daily pill may work as well as Wegovy shots to treat obesity

 Pfizer, too, has released mid-stage results for dangulgipron, an oral drug for diabetes taken twice daily with food.

-Novo Nordisk officials said it’s too early to say what the cost of the firm’s high-dose oral pills would be or how the company plans to guarantee adequate manufacturing capacity to meet to demand.
+Novo Nordisk officials said it’s too early to say what the cost of the firm’s high-dose oral pills would be or how the company plans to guarantee adequate manufacturing capacity to meet demand.
 Despite surging popularity, injectable doses of Wegovy will be in short supply until at least September, company officials said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.